invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 .. [#SalsaRosa] Thanks to Erica, Ciomara, Daniel of `Salsa Rosa <http://wikimapia.org/11090927/TropicaLatina-Salsa-Rosa-Dance-School>`_ in Xela, Quetzaltenango, Guatemala.
 .. [#PielCanela] Thanks to Joe Burgos, Jose Negron, Jonathan Rodriguez of `Piel Canela <http://www.pielcaneladancers.com>`_ in New York, NY, USA.
 .. [#DardoGalletto] Thanks to Philip Haymon of `Dardo Galletto Studios <http://www.newgenerationdc.com>`_ in New York, NY, USA.
+.. [#YouShouldBeDancing] Thanks to Frankie Martinez of `You Should Be Dancing <http://www.youshouldbedancing.net>`_ in New York, NY, USA.